Patient safety: Disclosure of an incident

 After an adverse event occurs, each country has its own way of dealing with the incident.
 In Canada, a quality improvement review is primarily used.
-A quality improvement review is an evaluation that is completed after an adverse event occurs with the intention to both fix the problem, as well as preventing it from happening again.
+A quality improvement review is an evaluation that is completed after an adverse event occurs with the intention to both fix the problem as well as prevent it from happening again.
 The individual provinces and territories have laws on whether it is required to disclose the quality improvement review to the patient.
 Healthcare providers have an obligation to disclose any adverse event to their patients because of ethical and professional guidelines.
 If more providers participate in the quality improvement review, it can increase interdisciplinary collaboration and can sustain relationships between departments and staff.
 In the US, clinical peer review is used: uninvolved medical staff review the event and work toward preventing further incidents.

 The disclosure of adverse events is important in maintaining trust in the relationship between healthcare provider and patient.
-It is also important in learning how to avoid these mistakes in the future by conducting quality improvement reviews, or clinical peer review.
-If the provider accurately handles the event, and disclose it to the patient and their family, he/she can avoid getting punished, which includes lawsuits, fines and suspension.
+It is also important to learn how to avoid these mistakes in the future by conducting quality improvement reviews or clinical peer reviews.
+If the provider accurately handles the event and discloses it to the patient and their family, he/she can avoid getting punished, which includes lawsuits, fines, and suspension.

 Causes of healthcare error

-The simplest definition of a health care error is a preventable adverse effect of care, whether or not it is evident or harmful to the patient.
-Errors have been, in part, attributed to:
+The simplest definition of a healthcare error is a preventable adverse effect of care, whether or not it is evident or harmful to the patient.
+Errors have been, in part, and/or attributed to: